- School Stuff

 All work and no play makes for a very boring summer - and an excuse to cause some mischief.
 Instead of working on Monday, North Americans will be eating tons of beef and maybe thinking of a new job.

+July 26th is all about you!
 All or Nothing Day is the day to live like it's your last.
-It's the day to do something you've never done before or always wanted to do.
+Do something you've never done before or always wanted to do.
+Sing in public, learn to drum or take a chance.

 Flag Day has been a national holiday since 1949.
 It's time to break out your American flag and fly it high on June 14 for Flag Day in the United States.